 Driving home, I was at a stoplight, where saw a woman strolling her toddler in a park.
 She was holding a blue balloon and she stopped walking, and handed the balloon to her child.
 Together, they let it go and I saw her pointing up into the air to show the child how high up and small the balloon kept getting.
 The toddler, with a huge grin on his face was screaming in excitement.

 All I could think of was how wonderful life was.
 I wondered if I’d gotten a bad test result if I’d have had the same or any enjoyment of seeing what I just saw, or if I’d even have noticed.
 I’m not sure that up until that moment I had ever felt so grateful in my life for the things I have.
 I said a prayer and thanked God.

-Sure, I have some financial issues, I have a difficult relationship with my ex even after 8 years, I have kids who still have divorce issues, and sometimes I feel like problems keep hitting me like dodge balls.
-The minute I think everything is great, some new problem arises, and it feels constantly like that.
+Sure, I have some problems in life.
+They come and go like everyone’s.
 But driving home from the hospital, I felt like I didn’t have a care in the world, because I had my health.